Marina Information

 Hermitage Community Moorings (HCM),

-These berths are actually on the river, so good fendering will be needed for smaller boats.
+These berths are actually on the river, so good fendering and long stretchy ropes will be needed for smaller boats.
 The huge advantage is that you won't be tied by locking in or out.
 Check them out here:

 Be assured that the rest of London is not like this, and a short journey on the tube will take you to Covent Garden, Soho and the West End where you will find any kind of entertainment until the small hours....

-If you wish to make use of the facilities at St Katherine's yacht haven during the summer, you are advised to book up at least a week in advance.
+If you wish to make use of the facilities at St Katherine's yacht haven during the summer, you are advised to book up at least a week in advance (the earlier the better as they can be fully booked well in advance).
 They can be contacted on 0207 264 5312 and a link to their website is provided below:

 The entry to this harbour is via a lock that can be accessed about two hours before high water, to 1.5 hours after high water.
 (Watch the cross set in the approach).
-The lock is large, at around 30' x 100'.
-It operates between 6 AM and 8:30 PM in the summer and between 8 AM and 6 PM in winter.
-It leads into the central basin, and there are two further basins which are accessed underneath small lifting bridges.
-Visitors are normally berthed in the central basin.
+The lock is large, at around 30' x 100', with a floating pontoon on the starboard side as you lock in.
+It operates between 6 AM and 8:30 PM in the summer and between 8 AM and 6 PM in winter (This means that if the evening HW is after 2030 you will have to wait until the morning HW next day for entry) It leads into the central basin, and there are two further basins which are accessed underneath small lifting bridges.
+Visitors are normally berthed in the central basin but they are slowly shifting this to the West basin so don't be surprised later in the summer if this happens to you.

 If you have already booked your berth you can use VHF channel 80 (callsign St Katherine's) to contact the lock control on arrival.
-If you need to wait for the tide there are a few moorings laid for this purpose, whilst inside of St. Katherine's Pier can be used by shallow draft craft awaiting entry.
+If you need to wait for the tide there are six yellow mooring buoys laid for this purpose, whilst inside of St. Katherine's Pier can be used by shallow draft craft awaiting entry.
 Do not use the outside of this as it is much in use by ferries and tripper boats.

-Inside the Marina water and electricity is available on the pontoons, with toilets and showers available ashore, as well as laundry facilities.
+Inside the Marina water and electricity (metered and charged on slipping and proceeding) is available on the pontoons, with toilets and showers available ashore, as well as laundry facilities (Coin Op).

 There is a supermarket nearby, and within the developments around the Marina you will find no shortage of places to eat and drink too.